dclong/blog/misc/content/2020/06/write-documentation-for-python-packages-using-sphinx.markdown

 ## Installation

-You can install Sphinx using the following command.
+You can install Sphinx and necessary extensions using the following command.

+    :::bash
     pip3 install sphinx
+    pip3 install sphinx-autodoc-typehints

+Or simply

+    :::bash
+    xinstall sphinx -ic

-Since the above command installs Sphinx to the user's local directory, Sphinx executables are placed into the directory `~/.local/bin`.
+Since the above commands installs Sphinx to the user's local directory, Sphinx executables are placed into the directory `~/.local/bin`.
 So you might have to configure your `PATH` environment variable so that you can use Sphinx commands directly.

 ## Generate Docs Using Sphinx

-1. Create a directory named `docs` (other names are OK too) in the root directory of your Python project.
+1. Create a directory named `docs` in the root directory of your Python project.
     Do NOT use the root directory of your project as the root directory for documentations
     as it will make your the root directory of your project messy.